 There is a variety of ways to check which stage matches your current learning needs.
 In the first instance, you can use the table below to compare your past learning experience with our stage entry requirements.

 CEFR pre-course requirement

 Equivalence in classroom learning only

 No prior experience of learning the language

 A 30-40 hour course - a very rusty GCSE

 2 years totalling at least 80 hours of courses - a good but rusty GCSE

 3 years totalling at least 120 hours - a recent GCSE with a high grade

 4 years totalling at least 160 hours - a rusty A-Level

 5 years totalling over 200 hours - a recent A-Level

 Alternatively, you can visit the European Day of Languages website and take their online quiz that was developed by the European Centre for Modern Languages of the Council of Europe.
 The video in the tile below contains further information on how to assess your level.

-If you do not have an Oxford SSO then unfortunately you will not be able to follow the link, however please call us on 01865 283360 and we will be happy to arrange an appointment with a tutor on your behalf.
+If you don't have an Oxford SSO (Single Sign-On) then unfortunately you will not be able to follow the link, but you will still be able to book an online appointment with one of our tutors for Week 0 or Week 1.